hbctraining/Intro-to-ChIPseq-flipped/lessons/02_dataset_and_project_setup.md

 From the RNA-seq data, they found that the absence of PRDM16 in cortical neurons resulted in the misregulation of over a thousand genes during neurogenesis.
 To identify the subset of genes that are transcriptional targets of PRDM16 and to understand how these genes are directly regulated, they performed chromatin immunoprecipitation followed by sequencing (ChIP-seq).

-**Hypothesis:** Does the histone methyltransferase PRDM16 works with enhancer elements to either silence or activate expression of sets of genes that impact the organization of the cerebral cortex?
+**Hypothesis:** How does the histone methyltransferase PRDM16 work with other chromatin machinery to either silence or activate expression of sets of genes that impact the organization of the cerebral cortex?

 ### Raw data